webrecorder/wacz-auth-spec/spec.md

 ### Acknowledgments

 The development of this specification was supported by and developed in collaboration with Harvard Law Library Innovation Lab (Harvard LIL).
+Jack Cushman (@jcushman) of LIL in particular contributed to the development of this specification.